2 Chronicles 20 – Jehoshaphat’s Victory

 a.
 So they rose early in the morning and went: This showed that they really did believe the prophecy from Jahaziel.
 It was one thing to profess faith among an excited assembly; it was another thing to actually walk out to meet the enemy armies.

 b.
-Believe in the LORD your God, and you shall be established; believe His prophets, and you shall prosper: With this exhortation Jehoshaphat considered believing the prophets of God to be equal to believing the LORD your God Himself.
-This remains true; to believe God’s Word is to believe God Himself.
+Believe in the LORD your God, and you shall be established; believe His prophets, and you shall prosper: With this exhortation, Jehoshaphat showed that he considered believing the prophets of God to be equal to believing the LORD your God Himself.
+This remains true; to believe God’s word is to believe God Himself.

 c.
 And when he had consulted with the people: Jehoshaphat was wise and good enough to know that since this crisis put the people at risk, then the people should be consulted regarding some of the details, including those who should sing to the LORD.